ichfly/renpy-Asset-Protect/README.md

 4. Compile the CoApp using your preferred compiler for example tcc Ccompiler\tcc.exe srcFinal\test.c srcFinal\aes.c srcFinal\baseDec.c srcFinal\sha256.c

 Setup renpy
-5. Copy test.exe and 000.dat to the folder where the starter Executable is located
+5. Copy test.exe and 000.dat to the folder where the starter Executable is located<br/>
-6. Put Protecter.rpy into the game folder #if you can you can obfuscate and/or change this Code a little bit also change the coapp if you change keys (dont forget to recompile)
+6. Put Protecter.rpy into the game folder #if you can you can obfuscate and/or change this Code a little bit also change the coapp if you change keys (dont forget to recompile)<br/>
-7. Make sure that in you release package you remove the Files and only load them through 000.dat and the CoApp
+7. Make sure that in you release package you remove the Files and only load them through 000.dat and the CoApp<br/>
 8. Test your Program again as you can't iterate trough Files anymore that causes some functions to break.